-If you set Silent mode if user profile is missing to yes, the error message will not be displayed.
+If you set Hide error message to yes, the error message will not be displayed.

 Note: This setting can be particularly helpful in terminal server environments if not all users should work with conpal LAN Crypt.

 4.1.17 Persistent Encryption